finnigar/finnigar/README.md

       * Do this for each item in the list.
     * Numbered lists follow the same format, just using a number instead of a *. **Be sure to put a period after the number.**

 You now know some of the basics to using Markdown!
 You may find these helpful when writing your résumé.
 Of course, there is much more to Markdown than just these steps.
-Check out the ["More Resources"](https://github.com/finnigar/finnigar/blob/master/README.md#more-resources) section of this document for more information on how to use Markdown.
+Check out the ["More Resources"](https://github.com/finnigar/finnigar/blob/master/README.md#more-resources) section for more information on how to use Markdown.

 You have now learned the tools you need to get started on hosting your résumé!